 Important Issues to Raise

-Overall, the HGN test is a very scientific and complex exercise that is difficult to grasp, let alone defend.
+Overall, the DUI Eye Test HGN is a very scientific and complex exercise that is difficult to grasp, let alone defend.
 It is therefore important for you as well as your jury to understand the following:

 Police are not doctors: Even the drug or DUI task force officers are not the best at administering this test.
 They did not go to medical school.